Gregg Schumacher

-Gregg Harold Schumacher (born June 30, 1942) is an American former professional football defensive end in the National Football League (NFL).
-After playing college football for Illinois, Schumacher was selected by the San Francisco 49ers in the 13th round of the 1965 NFL draft.
+Gregg Harold Schumacher (born June 30, 1942) is an American former professional football player who was a defensive end in the National Football League (NFL).
+After playing college football for the Illinois Fighting Illini, Schumacher was selected by the San Francisco 49ers in the 13th round of the 1965 NFL draft.
 He played two seasons for the Los Angeles Rams from 1967 to 1968.